 Let’s be honest.
 We could all do a little more to help reduce our carbon footprint, right?
-The good news is the things we do to help conserve nature’s resources are easy implement, help us be more healthy and can even safe us money.
-Riding a bike instead of driving, for instance.
+The good news is the things we do to help conserve nature’s resources are easy to implement, help us be more healthy and can even safe us money.
+Riding a bike instead of driving, for example.
 Or eating locally grown, organic food rather than processed food.
 If you’re unsure how you can start living life a little greener, start with one of these simple resolutions.

 1. Take the First Parking Spot You See

 So often, we find ourselves driving around parking lots or city streets trying to find a close parking spot.
 But this has environmental costs.
 We waste about 47,000 gallons of gas per year, searching for parking spots, which releases 750 tons of carbon dioxide into the atmosphere.
 This year, get yourself some free exercise and save on gas money by grabbing a spot in the back of the lot.

 Cars and trucks give off about 20 percent of U.S. carbon emissions, according to The Nature Conservancy.
 That’s a good enough reason to ride your bike, carpool or walk to places where you don’t have to drive.
 And when we do need to drive, make sure your car is running efficiently by keeping the tires fully inflated and performing the necessary tune-ups and maintenance checks.
 Regular maintenance extends the life of the car, and riding a bike helps extend the life of the driver.
 Nobody loses there.